 The MITM attack is very effective because of the nature of the http protocol and data transfer which are all ASCII based.
 In this way, it’s possible to view and interview within the http protocol and also in the data transferred.
 So, for example, it’s possible to capture a session cookie reading the http header, but it’s also possible to change an amount of money transaction inside the application context, as shown in figure 2.

 The MITM attack could also be done over an https connection by using the same technique; the only difference consists in the establishment of two independent SSL sessions, one over each TCP connection.
 The browser sets a SSL connection with the attacker, and the attacker establishes another SSL connection with the web server.
-In general the browser warns the user that the digital certificate used is not valid, but the user may ignore the warning because he doesn’t understand the threat.
+In general the browser warns the user that the digital certificate used is not valid, but the user may ignore the warning because they don’t understand the threat.
 In some specific contexts it’s possible that the warning doesn’t appear, as for example, when the Server certificate is compromised by the attacker or when the attacker certificate is signed by a trusted CA and the CN is the same of the original web site.

 MITM is not only an attack technique, but is also usually used during the development step of a web application or is still used for Web Vulnerability assessments.